-The comet passing overhead does not just leaving a thick and pronounced tail in the sky but causes it to start raining ‘ash snowflakes’.
-These ashflakes are still hot and sometimes ignite fires when they land.
+The comet passing overhead does not just leave a thick and pronounced tail in the sky but causes it to start raining ‘ash snowflakes’.
+These ash flakes are still hot and sometimes ignite fires when they land.

 A swirling dark tornado that blots of light and cancels healing magic in the area.
 The blightstorm lingers in areas of tragedy and sadness, only likely to dissipate or move on when the mood of the region changes.

 Share your suggestions for more interesting and alternative weather effects for fantasy RPGs in the comments below.